Sunday, February 14, 2010

 Example:

+PH Professor: What IS knowledge?
 Me after at least 60 seconds of silence: "Things you know?"
 (Hey – I was tired and I hate this friggin class.
 I refuse to talk 'philosophically' until my nicotine withdrawals wear off.)

 The kids don't seem to think I'm really old, despite the fact that I feel like a complete imposter carrying around a backpack.
 I had a conversation like this with one of the very white kids in my anthropology class who dresses like Eminem with lots of bling and sparkly braces, but is really cute and I think probably very insecure.

+Eminem Kid: "You're married?"
+Me: "Yup, with two kids."
+Eminem Kid: "How old are you?"
 Me: "How old would you guess me to be?"
 (I know this is self-indulgent…but I'm insecure, OK?)
+Eminem Kid: "I would say early 20's."
+(Military guy is now no longer my best friend.)

 I then gave him some additional facts about myself and he went up to 'mid-thirties'…but that's hardly worth mentioning.